skunkfpv/Control-Capture/README.md

 How it works: It continuously reads the joystick's axes values, formats them, and sends the data as a string to the Arduino over a serial connection.

 2. Arduino Code:
-Purpose: The Arduino code receives the joystick data from the Python script, processes it, and generates a PPM signal that is compatible with devices like the TBS Crossfire.
+Purpose: The Arduino code receives the joystick data from the Python script, processes it, and sends signal to NRF24L01 which can be controlled with the vehicle.
-How it works: It reads the joystick data, maps it to PPM values, and generates a PPM signal on a specific pin (pin 9).
-This PPM signal can be used to control devices that accept PPM input.
+How it works: It reads the joystick data and maps it to NRF24L01 values
 # How To Help
 If you would like to support this and many other of my projects, here is the PayPal donation link. https://www.paypal.com/donate/?hosted_button_id=5FPENFPCJKS3Q